pyhys/minimalmodbus/docs/troubleshooting.rst

   >>> print minimalmodbus._getDiagnosticString()

 Note that it can be very helpful to switch on the debug mode, where the communication details are printed.
-See the 'Debug mode' section.
+See :ref:`debugmode`.

 Describe which instrument model you are using, and possibly a link to online PDF documentation for it.